Aerial view of Discovery Mine Property on west side of Giauque Lake.

 Tony was a colorful character who didn't like the ordinary, humdrum way of doing things.
 He was easy going, seemed well educated, was athletic, handsome and popular.
 He carried off the gold in 1954, eluded authorities until his arrest in 1957, and was sentenced to 30 months in prison.
 During his freedom he had a good time spending and traveling.

-The man who wrote about him knew he'd just been released from prison in 1960, so went to interview him at some mine where he was allegedly working.
+Evidently, Ralph Hedland wrote the museum's story about him in Maclean's magazine.
+He knew Tony had just been released from prison in 1960, so went to interview him at some mine where he was allegedly working.
 Those he inquired said "Tony had left to parts unknown."
+All the miners gave me the same story...Gregson had "pulled the pin" a month before and left no forwarding address.
 Later the boss said, "It wasn't true...that Tony was there, either at the chute, or the local bar; that the men felt Tony had paid his debt, and didn't cater to strangers asking questions."
-The writer found Tony.
-Later, at his hotel room they had a couple of drinks and cigars, and Tony told his story.
+Finally, Hedland "found him in the beer parlor...a stocky, cleancut man with a scar under his right eye, the "distinguishing feature" described in posters that had been pinned up in hundreds of police stations and post offices across Canada.
+A few minutes later in my hotel room, Gregson (right), a big cigar in the corner of his mouth and a bottle of beer in hand, settled down to discuss what he called the gold-brick affair."

 When he was fifteen Tony enlisted in the British army.
 Later he joined the Scottish army and traveled Europe.
 He didn't like doing things in a dull way, so after his army days he stowed away on a ship to America.
 Then he sneaked into Canada by hiding under a bridge at the border.
 He got caught, but the Authority in charge was fascinated by his story, so let him stay if he promised to work in the meat packing plant for a year.
 He complied and then moved on to Northwest Territories where he worked in Yellowknife before moving on to Consolidated Discovery Mine.
 It was about sixty miles to the north and only accessible by bush plane or winter Cat train.
 After working there a little over a year, he told the mine manager that he was moving on.
 This was normal for single men employed at remote mines.
 There wasn't anywhere to spend money, so they saved a lot in a short time.
 For most, the isolation became boring, and they longed for adventure.
 The manager was sorry Tony was leaving and told him he'd have a job waiting if he decided to return.